Shanksreddy005/food-delivery-analytics-sql/README.md

 Based on the SQL analysis findings, here are 4 high-priority, data-backed recommendations:

-**1. Launch a "Volume-Quality Recovery Programme" for Platinum-Volume Restaurants** The 10 high-volume restaurants with ratings below 3.5 are at a critical risk of customer trust erosion.
+**1. Launch a "Volume-Quality Recovery Programme" for Platinum-Volume Restaurants** The 10 high-volume restaurants with ratings below 3.5 are at critical risk of customer trust erosion.
 Proactive measures — including mandatory food quality audits, packaging reviews, and dashboards surfacing low-rating feedback to restaurant ops teams — can protect GMV without reducing order volume.

 **2. Deploy Real-Time Fleet Surge Alerts During Peak Hours** Orders between 7 PM–10 PM on weekends show delivery time spikes of up to 30%.
 Proactively alerting delivery partners 45 minutes before predicted demand peaks and incentivising early logins during high-demand periods can close the on-time delivery gap from 85.5% to above 90%.